HEART: Emotionally-Driven Test-Time Scaling of Language Models

 \section{Methodology}

-Our methodology tests whether controlled, \emph{dynamic} affective cues---delivered as feedback prompts--can improve an LLM's ability to self-correct.
-It consists of two components: construction of \textbf{Affective Cue Prompts} (AC-Prompts) grounded in psychological theory; and the \textbf{Affective Iteration Protocol} (\textit{HEART}), which deploys these prompts iteratively.
+The HEART framework evaluates whether dynamic affective cues can modulate an LLM's reasoning trajectory to improve self-correction.
+It consists of two components: (1) a set of psychologically grounded Affective Cue Prompts (AC-Prompts) and (2) an iterative refinement protocol that operationalized the Opponent-Process Theory to disrupt cognitive fixation.